 Milanese Minestrone Soup

-An example of another Italian soup region is my Autumn Minestrone Soup.
-This is more of the Roman-style using lots of vegetables, beef stock and pasta whereas this Milanese version uses herbs, cabbage, pancetta and chicken stock that is lighter in color.
-Another version of minestrone soup from the Liguria region adds pesto.
+My Autumn Minestrone Soup recipe (picture below) is more of the Roman-style using lots of vegetables, beef stock and pasta.
+This Milanese version uses herbs, cabbage, pancetta, chicken stock and rice that is lighter in color.

-The rice: Italian Arborio or carneroli rice is added towards the end of the cooking and this is what gives the soup it’s thick consistency.
+Italian Arborio or carneroli rice is added towards the end of the cooking and this is what gives the soup it’s thick consistency.

-Parmesan cheese: The major flavor booster for this recipe is the rind from a Parmesan cheese wedge.
-There’s a couple of reasons for this, so please don’t skip this step.
-The rind of the wedge is used in the soup for amazing flavor.
+- The rind of the wedge is used in the soup for amazing flavor.
 It’s the Italian soup secret to amazing flavor.

 If you’ve tried this Milanese Minestrone Soup or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
 You can leave a question there too.
 I love to hear from my readers!